 All reproduction prints are scanned and printed using gallery standard, professional equipment and materials.
 Ensuring the highest quality.

 This is where he met Ethel.
-Traditionally a fox and a hound would never socialize, let alone fraternize.
-Socially it was rather frowned upon.
-However, undaunted, Joe would ask Ethel out every Friday.
-And every Friday Ethel would frostily decline.
+Traditionally, a fox and a hound would never socialize, let alone fraternize.
+Socially, it was somewhat frowned upon.
+This was defying tradition and the social norms of the time.
+Joe didn't let that stop him.
+Every Friday, he would ask Ethel out.
+But Ethel, being a bit hesitant, would always decline Joe's invitations with a frosty attitude.